n1ywb/webdlmon-backend/doc/developers.rst

 Design Discussion
 -----------------

+This application primarily receives datalogger status packets from Antelope orbs and transforms those data into web-friendly data products and makes them available to both synchronous clients and asynchronous streaming clients.

 When designing this application, my initial approach was similar to most other web applications; render data into strings in response to client requests.

 This design has the advantage that data products are only rendered when they are actually being used, avoiding rendering a bunch of data that nobody is using at a point in time.
-This probably has good average-case performance when the volume of incoming data is large and the number of clients is small.
-However when the inverse is true, the worst case performance could be quite bad.
+This should have good average-case performance when the volume of incoming data is large and the number of clients is small.
+When the inverse is true, however, the worst case performance could be quite bad.

-One important difference from other web apps is that the data served up is NOT dynamic; regardless of when the data is rendered, all users requesting a particular resource see the same data.
-Thus rendering data in response to queries seems wasteful whenever multiple users are requesting the same resource.
+One important difference from other web apps is that the data served up is NOT dynamic.
+It's not like a blog app or something where every request pulls some data from a database and dynamically renders a template with it; regardless of when the data is rendered, all users requesting a particular resource see the same data, until the next packet arrives from the orb.
+Thus rendering data in response to queries is wasteful when multiple users request the same resource.

-The obvious solution to the performance issue is some sort of cacheing scheme;
-render the data on the first request, cache it for subsequent requests, and flush it when new data arrives from the orb.
+The obvious solution is to implement some sort of cacheing scheme; render the data on the first request, cache it for subsequent requests, and flush it when new data arrives from the orb.
 This scheme would certainly work although it adds an awful lot of complexity to the application.
 Caching is notoriously difficult to get right.
+Add in the fact that some of our connections are long-lived and streaming live data and things go downhill fast.

+The other disadvantage to this approach is the fact that the model is taking some action on the data in response to packets off the orb ANYWAY, typically performing some processing and then storing it in objects until requested by a handler.

-The other less traditional approach is to render data products to strings in response to packets from the orb rather than client requests.
-This approach is much simpler; no caching layer is required.
-It also simplifies the handler code, since by the time the handler executes all it has to do is lookup a string from somewhere; it need not be bothered with rendering anything.
-This approach requires substanially fewer lines of code.
+The superior approach in this application is to render data products all the way to transport-writeable strings in response to packets from the orb.
+It's simple for the model to do and no caching is required.
+It also simplifies the handler code; all it must do is lookup a string-returning deferred from somewhere.
+This approach is much less complex and requires substanially fewer lines of code.

 The performance characteristics of this approach differ slightly.
 The load to render the data is relative to the volume of incoming data, which is roughly constant over periods of days and weeks.
 So even with zero clients the server is rendering everything all the time, and this may be seen as wasteful.
-In practice, the load this puts on the server is negligable, therefor doing anything to improve it would be a premature optimization.
+In practice, the load this puts on the server is negligable.
+While it would be possible to implement some sort of scheme for only rendering data when clients are acively requesting it, that would be a premature optimization.

-Performance relative to the number of clients should be similar to the caching solution described previously.
+Performance of pre-rendering relative to the number of clients should be similar to the caching solution described previously.
 Again in practice, in a heavily used system with many clients, the rendering load will be negligable compared to the request handling load.